sdss/ObserverTools/README.md

  are critical for us maintaining code dependability.

 ## TODO
- - This package should be installable on hub using a setup.py or EUPS.
+ - This package should be installable on hub using a setuptools or module
- - A help tool needs to be written to print various documentation tools for observers to read easily.

  - Add Travis CI to GitHub

  - Hide info panel and magnifier in ds9_live

 ## TimeTracking